mpab/ultiplan/tracker.md

 - 2022-07-08: ui: improved date and status information display
 - 2022-07-08: ui: can now mark tasks as done
 - 2022-07-08: ui: defect - page controls no longer have navigate to start/end buttons
+- 2022-07-08: ui: prevent deletion of started or completed tasks
 - 2022-07-07: can now start api on a mapped network drive
 - 2022-07-06: ui: implement basic task viewing, creation and deletion
 - 2022-07-06: add task edit (update) functionality